polespinasa/website/content/english/posts/psbt_sparrow.md

 ### :warning: Post not available

-Sorry this post is not yet available in English.
-For the moment you can read the Catalan version [here](/catal%C3%A0/posts/psbt_multi_wallet_utxo_sparrow/).
+Sorry, this post is not yet available in English.
+For now you can read the Catalan version by changing the language.